Log in

 It sure wasn't easy.

-But it was worth doing.
+But it was worth figuring out.

 I hope sharing what I've learned working in finance is useful in some way.